On November 13th at 5 pm, there was a district-led presentation on the Graduation Requirement Updates for the Class of 2021, 2022, and 2023.

 Earn one of six Honors Diplomas outlined below:

-- Social Science and Civic Engagement Honors Diploma
+6. Social Science and Civic Engagement Honors Diploma.

 Seal of Biliteracy (State)

-- Pass an IB foreign language exam with a score of 5 or higher on the HL exam or a score of 6 or higher on the SL exam
+Demonstrate world language proficiency (earning a score of “5” on the HL IB French or Spanish exam or a score of a “6” on the SL IB Spanish or French exam)

 Technology Seal (state):

-- Earn a final course grade that is equivalent to a “B” or higher in an appropriate class taken through the College Credit Plus program; or
+2. Earn a final course grade that is equivalent to a “B” or higher in an appropriate class taken through the College Credit Plus program; or (currently PHS offers CCP IT courses)

-- Complete a course offered through the district or school that meets guidelines developed by the department
+3. Complete a course offered through the district or school that meets the criteria established by ODE.
+(Currently, we offer PLTW and STEAM labs)

 Students must complete 15 hours of community service over the course of grades 9-12.
 Plans must be pre-approved by a school counselor or administrator.